netdata/learn/docs/cloud/monitor.md

 ### Troubleshoot with node dashboards

 Click on the name of any node to seamlessly navigate to that node's dashboard.
-This is the same dashboard you get the box with every installation of the Netdata Agent, so it features thousands of metrics and hundreds of interactive charts without any need to configure it on your end.
+This is the same dashboard that comes pre-configured with every installation of the Netdata Agent, so it features thousands of metrics and hundreds of interactive charts without needing to waste time setting it up.

 With all of the Agent's real-time data at your fingertips, you can first identify health or performance anomalies with Netdata Cloud, and then engage your team to perform root-cause analysis using the Agent's granular metrics.